h-main81423/main_h_fuller_s_final2/README.md

 ##Simon Fuller and Hayden Main

+###HOW TO USE

+Just download the repo and check out the site!!
+We've worked hard so that these environmental anglers could have a good lookin platform for their brand.

 ### DESCRIPTION OF PROJECT

 *The Thames River Anglers Association is a hands on environmental group who aids in the protection of the species within the Thames river in London Ontario and nearing Regions.
 Our task has been to redesign and reconstruct their website, as it was much needed.*